-This guidance is for maternity, neonatal and child and family health services and is focussed on the feeding of infants when the mother has suspected, probable or confirmed COVID-19 in the acute healthcare setting or at home.
-The
+This guidance is for maternity, neonatal and child and family health services and is focussed on the feeding of infants when the mother has suspected or confirmed COVID-19 in the acute healthcare setting or at home.

 This guideline is based on available evidence to date on COVID-19.
-The importance of uncertainty is acknowledged, and this guideline may be subject to change over the course of the pandemic as relevant evidence emerges.
 The guideline focuses on specific considerations for infant feeding relevant to the COVID-19 environment.
 The guidance supplements, but does not replace, existing NSW Health guidance on infant feeding:

 This guideline should be used in conjunction with the following NSW Health documents which focus on special considerations for care in the COVID-19 environment:

-COVID-19 Response and Escalation Framework.
-Authorisation for an escalation of risk should be based on direction from the NSW Public Health Emergency Operations Centre (PHEOC) and the Clinical Excellence Commission.
+CEC COVID-19 Infection Prevention and Control Manual.
+Authorisation for an escalation of risk should be based on direction from the NSW Public Health Emergency Operations Centre (PHEOC) and the CEC.

-The correct infection prevention and control (IPC) precautions must be followed for all aspects of clinical care, such as assisting a mother who is suspected, probable or confirmed to have COVID-19 to breastfeed or to express breastmilk.
+The correct infection prevention and control (IPC) precautions must be followed for all aspects of clinical care, such as assisting a mother who is suspected or confirmed to have COVID-19 to breastfeed or to express breastmilk.

-For information on IPC practices see the CEC website
+For information on IPC practices and Health Worker Safety see the CEC website

 Breastfeeding, or expressing breastmilk when mother and baby are separated, should therefore be strongly encouraged and supported, irrespective of COVID-19 status of the mother or the baby.
 The mother’s decision to breastfeed will be influenced by her state of health, and whether she is well enough to start or continue to breastfeed or express breastmilk.
 Health workers should discuss each mother’s individual situation with her and support her in her infant feeding choices.